DenzelBraithwaite/Vault-of-Knowledge/c#.md

 <br>

 #### Creating HTTP Files (_Requests_)
-These `HTTP` files are very minmal and serve as examples of requests, the resource IDs have been hardcoded.
+These `HTTP` files are very minimal and serve as examples of requests, the resource IDs have been hardcoded.

 ```http
 // Contents of GetPatients.http